jahtz/octopy/README.md

 ### Use available docker image

-The current version is available as a prebuild image.
+The current version is available as a prebuild image for CUDA 12.3 and CuDNN 9.

 ```shell
 docker pull ghcr.io/jahtz/octopy:latest